Finding the Best Mutual Funds By Eliminating the Worst

 What are the top 10 best mutual funds of all time?
 A list like this can be a challenge to complete because there are more than 30,000 funds available to investors, if you include all share classes and Exchange Traded Funds (ETFs).
 But, if you know what to look for in a mutual fund, arriving at the best can be relatively easy.
 You can also follow a similar process when searching for the best funds for your own portfolio.

-As any good writer of a list like this would do, before I provide the actual list, I will begin the article with my basic criteria for selecting the top 10.
+As any good writer of a list like this would do, before I provide the actual list, I will begin the article with my basic criteria for selecting our top 6 funds.
 Also, just the same as any wise investor will do to find the best funds for their own portfolio, they eliminate the worst funds.